rudymartinb2/myjsunit/README.md

 ## Requires

-NodeJS version 18+ (need to test earlier versions)
+NodeJS version 18+

 ## Optional but recommended

-c8 if you want code coverage:  https://www.npmjs.com/package/c8 inotifywait if you want to run your tests while saving your files.
+* c8 if you want code coverage:  https://www.npmjs.com/package/c8
+* inotifywait if you want to run your tests while saving your files.
 Look at your distribution packaga manager.
-Linux!
+* Linux!
 Or another Unix variant.
 I *won't* test this project under anything else (read: Windows).

 ## Installation